flipperdevices/flipperzero-firmware/README.md

 | 3 (SI)                   | 6 (B2)            |
 | 2 (SO)                   | 5 (B3)            |

+## Connect to Flipper Zero without Socket PortData EXT Link

-**NOTA**: It's possible to cut a cable directly without using a socket, but it's important to note that the cable is a crossover cable.
+It's possible to cut a cable directly without using a socket, but it's important to note that the cable is a crossover cable SI-SO.

 <p align='center'>
 <br />
 <img src="./docs/images/cut-cable.png" width="400" /><br />
 </p>

-_"Cable Game Link" cut and directly connected to the Flipper Zero pins._
+*"Cable Game Link" cut and directly connected to the Flipper Zero pins.*